We're Expanding to EaDo!

 Vincent has been a great partner for a long time, and we’ve finally made it official.
 The three of us have worked together so long that it was a natural extension of Agricole Hospitality to give him a personal stake in the success of our projects.
 He’s essential to our team.

 We were offered a large space in EaDo on the corner of St. Emanuel and Dallas—too big for one concept—so we put a lot of thought into what kind of restaurants and bars would thrive in this rapidly changing neighborhood.
-We plan to open all three concepts in late 2017.
+We plan to open all three concepts in early 2018.

 Indianola was the main port of entry for European immigrants finding their way to the Texas in the mid-1800s.
 Morgan’s entire ancestry landed in Indianola in the 1870s.
 To the partners—each of whom have very different cultural backgrounds (Ryan’s family came through Ellis Island and Vincent’s through San Francisco)—Indianola represents the place where America converged and then dispersed.
 The food at Indianola will come together similarly, interpreting through the Agricole mindset, dishes from the American canon that one could comfortably partake of everyday.